Drugs and alcohol are strictly prohibited and violate our policy.

-Backpack, sleeping bag, sleeping pad, pair of trekking poles, a one-person tent, stove/pot combination set, collapsible coffee cup, long handle spoon, a backpacking trowel, (two) one liter water bottles and an MSR water filter, one roll of toilet paper and a fuel cannister.
+Backpack, sleeping bag, sleeping pad, pair of trekking poles, a one-person tent, stove/pot combination set, collapsible coffee cup, long handle spoon, a backpacking trowel, (two) one liter water bottles and a water filter, one roll of toilet paper and a fuel cannister.
 The above gear has a base weight of 16.5 lbs.

 Double Occupancy Gear Package

-Backpacks-2, sleeping bags-2, sleeping pads-2, trekking poles-2 pairs, a two-person tent, stove/pot combination set, collapsible coffee cups-2, long handle spoons-2, a backpacking trowel, (four) one liter water bottles and an MSR water filter, toilet paper as needed, fuel cannisters as needed.
+Backpacks-2, sleeping bags-2, sleeping pads-2, trekking poles-2 pairs, a two-person tent, stove/pot combination set, collapsible coffee cups-2, long handle spoons-2, a backpacking trowel, (four) one liter water bottles and a water filter, toilet paper as needed, fuel cannisters as needed.
 Base weight of each pack is no more than 15 lbs.